mpmccode/mpmc_testing/README.md

 A `precision` of `exact` is the same as setting the precision to `0.0`.
 For comparisons, use `less`(<), `lesser`(<=), `more`(>), or `greater`(>=) as needed.
 If you want to find the LAST occurrence of your search string, use `search reverse` in your input.
-This is useful for testing properties at equilibrium or for tests that require simulations to be run for some amount of time before the result we want will pop out.
+This is useful for testing properties at equilibrium.

-### Input/PQR Files
-If you're writing tests for MPMC, you should know what these are.
-Nonetheless, you can look at examples in `sample_configs/`  contained in the main `mpmc` directory if you want some inspiration.

 ### Running tests
-The test runner expects the mpmc_testing directory to be inside the main `mpmc` directory, with the `mpmc` executable itself being in `mpmc/build/`.
+The test runner expects the `mpmc_testing` directory to be inside the main `mpmc` directory, with the `mpmc` executable itself being in `mpmc/build/`.

 `mpmc` must be compiled for `Release` before running the tests.
 Just run `bash compile.sh` from the MPMC directory root to accomplish this.

+Then, from the `mpmc_testing` directory: `python3 run_tests.py`

+### Canaries
+`mpmc_testing` comes with a few "canary" tests which are intended to always fail.
+These are there as checks on `run_tests.py` itself and so are not ran by default.
+To use them, supply `canaries` as an argument to the script.